From: KTN

 Date: 01-16-2005, 11:37 AM (4 of 4)

+You can use the coverstitch to finish the elastic edge but you will have to serge the elastic on first, then flip it over and cover stitch it down.
 To serge on elastic, disengage your blade, set your stitch length to as long as you can and only use 3 threads.
 When you flip it over, for those who are zigzagging it on, be sure that your needles goes in the elastic on the zig and just over the edge of the elastic on the zag - in other words, don't only penetrate the elastic with the zigzagging, one side should fall off the edge of the elastic into just the fabric - not so much a concern with the clear elastic which I don't use as I like the ridge you get with regular elastic on the finished edge.
 You can also just coverstitch this down.
+Sewcr8v

-Keep the world sewing...
+Keep the world sewing... |

 User: sewcr8v

-Member since: 09-05-2004
+Member since: 09-05-2004 Total posts: 30 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14667.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14667.html